 - Scottish Qualifications Authority has the latest information for young people in the senior phase.

 - Advice for supporting children and young people who may be anxious about COVID-19 is available on COSLA’s website.

 - Coronavirus and your Hearing - Scottish Children’s Reporter Administration (SCRA)

 - Information for people with learning disabilities - Scottish Commission for Learning Disability (SCLD)

 - Information to support children with Additional Support Needs

-- Skills Development Scotland has developed a jobs portal to support people whose employment has been affected by COVID-19.
-If your employment or education has been affected by COVID-19, contact can be made with Skills Development Scotland by calling their helpline on Tel: 0800 917 8000.
+- If your employment or education has been affected by COVID-19, contact can be made with Skills Development Scotland by calling their helpline on Tel: 0800 917 8000.
 This includes employees, those facing redundancy, under furlough, unemployed, pupils and parents.
 Information about free online courses is available here.

 - Delivering online safety at home - short videos for parents